broxus/octusbridge-contracts/docs/artifacts.md

 ## Cross chain token transfers

-Each supported token have a **Token lock** contract in Ethereum - ERC20 tokens are locked on it.
-And corresponding **Root token** contract, which burns and mint TIP3 tokens.
+Each supported token has a `Token lock` contract in Ethereum - ERC20 tokens are locked on it and a corresponding `Root token` contract, which burns and mint TIP3 tokens.

 ### USDT